m0osay/Project-3---flixster-starter/README.md

     - [ ] [Color contrast](https://webaim.org/resources/contrastchecker/)
     - [ ] Alt text for images
   - [ ] Website implements responsive web design.
-    - [ ] Uses CSS Flexbox or CSS Grid
+    - [X] Uses CSS Flexbox or CSS Grid
     - [ ] Movie tiles and images shrink/grow in response to window size
   - [ ] Users can click on a movie tile to view more details about a movie in a pop-up modal.
-    - [ ] The pop-up window is centered in the screen and does not occupy the entire screen.
+    - [x] The pop-up window is centered in the screen and does not occupy the entire screen.
-    - [ ] The pop-up window has a shadow to show that it is a pop-up and appears floating on the screen.
+    - [?]
+The pop-up window has a shadow to show that it is a pop-up and appears floating on the screen.
     - [ ] The backdrop of the pop-up appears darker or in a different shade than before. including:
     - [ ] The pop-up displays additional details about the moving including:
       - [ ] Runtime in minutes
-      - [ ] Backdrop poster
+      - [X] Backdrop poster
-      - [ ] Release date
+      - [X] Release date
       - [ ] Genres
-      - [ ] An overview
+      - [X] An overview
-  - [ ] Users can use a drop-down menu to sort movies.
+  - [X] Users can use a drop-down menu to sort movies.
-    - [ ] Drop-down allows movies to be sorted by:
+    - [X] Drop-down allows movies to be sorted by:
-      - [ ] Title (alphabetic, A-Z)
+      - [X] Title (alphabetic, A-Z)
-      - [ ] Release date (chronologically, most recent to oldest)
+      - [X] Release date (chronologically, most recent to oldest)
-      - [ ] Vote average (descending, highest to lowest)
+      - [X] Vote average (descending, highest to lowest)
-    - [ ] When a sort option is clicked, movies display in a grid according to selected criterion.
+    - [X] When a sort option is clicked, movies display in a grid according to selected criterion.
   - [ ] Website displays:
     - [ ] Header section
     - [ ] Banner section
-    - [ ] Search bar
+    - [X] Search barx
-    - [ ] Movie grid
+    - [X] Movie grid
     - [ ] Footer section
     - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: To ease the grading process, please use the [color contrast checker](https://webaim.org/resources/contrastchecker/) to demonstrate to the grading team that text and background colors on your website have appropriate contrast.
 The Contrast Ratio should be above 4.5:1 and should have a green box surrounding it.